Akashraiden/NLP-E-learning-Content-Classifier-and-Recommendation-System/Readme.md

 - **Data Cleaning**: In the EDA phase, the dataset is thoroughly cleaned to remove unnecessary or duplicate information.
 - **Handling Missing Values**: Columns with **90% or more missing data** are dropped to improve the dataset's quality and efficiency in modeling.
 - **Visual Exploration**: Key statistics and visualizations are generated, including the distribution of sub-categories, correlation of features, and missing value patterns, to guide the feature engineering process.
+- **Further Feature Engineering and Data Visualization**: Additional feature engineering techniques and more advanced visual exploration were performed on the dataset to improve the classification and recommendation models' accuracy.
+For more details, refer to the `EDA_and_Feature_Engineering.ipynb` file.

 ## Technologies Used